lrsdev/DOCAndroid/README.md

 ## Building
 ### Assets
 Because our application's use cases requires data to be available offline, and for optimal user experience we package a snapshot of the remote data and the map tiles database with each release.
 Without packaging this data with the apk, the user would need to synchronise all required remote data to the device on first run.
-If the user were to initially run the application in a location without network connectivity, the application would contain none of the information they seek.
-Furthermore, we don't envisage the location or animal images will change often, these would make up a large part of the initial synchronisation so it makes sense to package this data in the initial download.
+If the user were to initially run the application without network connectivity, the application would contain none of the information they seek.

-All the applications assets are packaged in an assets.zip, these zip files is extracted on the application's first run to the app's root directory.
+Applications assets are packaged in an assets.zip, these zip files is extracted on the application's first run to the app's root directory.
+A [repository](https://github.com/lrsdev/android-data/) is maintained containing this data.

+#### Obtaining
+##### Remote data
+The easiest way to obtain assets for packaging is to run the application on an emulator (fresh installation), force a synchronisation with the server and pull the assets from the emulator using the adb command line tool.
+This process should be performed twice, once for the prod build flavor, the other for the dev build flavor, if the remote API endpoints are different.

+For example, to get production data:
+`adb pull /data/data/io.github.lrsdev.dogbeaches.prod/databases databases` `adb pull /data/data/io.github.lrsdev.dogbeaches.prod/files files`

+##### Map Tiles
+The application expects a 'otago.mbtiles' file to be present in the databases directory.
+Mbtiles map files can be created with TileMile or MOBAC.
+Once the mbtiles is obtained, it should be added to the databases directory pulled from the emulator.

+##### Zipping
+Zip the databases (including the mbtiles map file) into assets.zip.
+Add this file to the relevant build config's assets directory.
+The zip file structure should look like:

+| databases
+   - docdog.db
+   - docdog.db-journal
+   - otago.mbtiles
+| files
+|   - images
+|     - animals
+        - 1.jpg
+        - 2.jpg
+|     - locations
+        - 1.jpg
+        - 2.jpg

+The .jpg's filename is the location's id in the remote database.

 ### Build Variants
 The application has two gradle flavours, dev and prod.
 Which gives the application four build variants. devRelease, devDebug, prodRelease, prodDebug.
 Variants can be installed side by side.
 The prod variants differ from the dev variants only by which API endpoint they communicate with and the prepackaged assets.
 This allows us to easily test new features and change data around on the development api without affecting the production versions.